kdgregory/aws-java-utils/README.md

 ## Directory structure

-This project contains three directories:
+This project contains two directories:

 * `utils` is the main library of utility classes.
-* `test-helpers` contains classes that are useful for writing AWS tests.
-These are primarily mock objects.
 * `integration-tests` are tests that exercise the `utils` classes against actual AWS services.
   *Beware:* running these tests will incur service charges.